Save the document to PDF

 The Manually for each page option allows the user to set page orientation for each page manually by clicking the Portrait and Landscape buttons (located near the navigation buttons).
 Use the navigation buttons to move from page to page, and set each page’s orientation.

 Save to file – This checkbox allows you to specify the output filename.

 Below the checkbox, you can see the green file selection field.
 To select the file, click the green field or the three-dots button on the right.
 If you leave the field empty, ScanPapyrus will prompt you for the filename when saving.
-To the left of the green field, you can see a button with an empty caption.
-Clicking that button will clear the file selection field.

 Append pages to an existing file – This checkbox allows you to add pages to an existing PDF document.
 If you check the checkbox, the newly scanned pages will be appended to the end of the PDF file.

 Below the checkbox, you can see the orange file selection field.
 You can specify the output file just like in the case of the green field (see above).

 The Save to Folder checkbox allows you to save documents to the specified folder.
 The PDF filename can be generated by using the counter and the current date.
 The counter value increases each time a file is saved.

 The Folder field allows you to specify a folder to save documents.

 The Filename field allows you to enter a prefix for the filename.
 The counter value and the current date will be appended to that filename.